 This course is being offered as part of the COVID-19 Higher Education Relief Package, which supports workers displaced by the COVID-19 crisis to upskill or retrain.

-It reduces the cost of studying fast-tracked, online courses, and provides exemptions from loan fees under FEE-HELP and VET Student Loans.
+It reduces the cost of studying fast-tracked, online courses, and provides exemptions from loan fees under HECS HELP student loans.

 Find out if you meet the criteria for subsidised online courses.